A penalized least squares estimator for extreme-value mixture models: Simulation study

-For the mixture logistic model, we observe that both scores tend to improve near the middle of the tail fraction grid.
-This pattern reflects a bias–variance trade-off: a smaller tail fraction $k/n$ results in higher variance but lower bias, as fewer points are treated as extreme observations.
+\amtwo{For the mixture logistic model, both scores tend to improve toward the middle of the tail fraction grid.
+Additionally, the $95\%$ confidence bands for both scores become narrower in this region.} This pattern reflects a bias–variance trade-off: a smaller tail fraction $k/n$ results in higher variance but lower bias, as fewer points are treated as extreme observations.
 In contrast, a larger $k/n$ leads to lower variance but increased bias, since more points—possibly not truly extreme—are included in the estimation.
 We also observe that as the sample size increases, the optimal choice of the tail fraction $k/n$—that is, the optimal proportion of points considered as extreme—tends to decrease.
 This is intuitive: with a larger sample size, a smaller proportion of extreme observations is sufficient to achieve accurate estimation.

 The score $\EDS$ for the mixture \HR~fit behaves similarly to that of the mixture logistic fit.
 In contrast, the score $\RRMSE$ does not reflect the bias-variance trade-off effect observed for the mixture logistic fit.
 We can also see that this score is higher for the mixture \HR~model.
-This makes sense, since the dependence coefficient $\Gamma$ for the mixture \HR~model is of dimension $d = 6$ (in our example), while the dependence coefficient for the mixture logistic model is of dimension $d=1$.
+This makes sense, \aktwo{since the dependence parameter of the mixture \HR~model is of dimension $v = 6$, while the dependence parameter of the mixture logistic model is of dimension $v=1$}.
 This makes the estimation of the dependence parameter for the mixture \HR~model more complicated.

-We now discuss the estimation of the variogram matrix $\Gamma$ of the mixture \HR~model in Point~\ref{item:mix_HR}.
+We now discuss the estimation of the variogram matrix $\Gamma$ of the mixture \HR~model.
 Figure~\ref{fig:boxplots} shows the boxplots of the upper off-diagonal entries of $\Gamma$, except for the entry $\Gamma_{23}$; since no signature of the matrix $A$ in~\eqref{equa:matrix_A2} contains the pair $(2,3)$, the coefficient $\Gamma_{23}$ is not identifiable.
 More precisely, $\Gamma_{23}$ does not contribute to the stdf in~\eqref{stdfgeneralmodel} associated to the corresponding mixture model.